bitcraftlab/quad-mapping-p5/README.md

 ![screenshot-bilinear](https://user-images.githubusercontent.com/720669/92593680-cfe88500-f2a1-11ea-9c01-cc3fbddd3bec.jpg)

 This technique is used in projection mapping, laser projections etc.
-It re-uses some code from Benjamin Maus' laserschein project for calculating the perspective transform / homographic projections.
+It re-uses some code from Benjamin Maus' [laserschein library](https://github.com/allesblinkt/Laserschein) for calculating the perspective transform / homographic projections.

 ## Mouse Interaction